top of page

 Dyads (Work-in-Progress with Google Summer of Code)

-I am working with choreographer and particle physicist Dr. Mariel Pettee on an exciting development using A.I. to generate partnered dance choreography.
-This innovation comes from training AI models on videos captured from studio practice, allowing the machine to learn and generate new dance moves, a process well illustrated in our paper Beyond Imitation: Generative and Variational Choreography via Machine Learning.
+In the summer of 2024, I worked with choreographer and particle physicist Dr. Mariel Pettee on an exciting development using A.I. to generate partnered dance choreography.
+This innovation came from training AI models on videos captured from studio practice, allowing the machine to learn and generate new dance moves, a process well illustrated in our paper Beyond Imitation: Generative and Variational Choreography via Machine Learning.
+Our project aimed to take things a step further by focusing on duets.

 bottom of page